-The work undertaken to draw our conclusion includes:
+The work undertaken to draw our conclusions includes:

-- consideration and corroboration of the evidence supporting the Accounting Officer's statement on regularity, propriety and compliance; - evaluation of the general control environment of the Trust, extending the procedures required for financial statements to include regularity; - discussions with and representations from the Accounting Officer and other key management personnel; and - an extension of substantive testing from our audit of the financial statements to cover matters pertaining to regularity, propriety and compliance in particular checking that selected items were appropriately authorised, and appropriate.
+- An assessment of the risk of material irregularity, impropriety and non-compliance - Consideration and corroboration of the evidence supporting the Accounting Officer's statement on regularity, propriety and compliance and how the Trust complies with the framework of authorities. - Evaluation of the general control environment of the Academy Trust, extending the procedures required for financial statements to include regularity, propriety and compliance - Discussions with and representations from the Accounting Officer and other key management personnel. - An extension of substantive testing from our audit of the financial statements to cover matters pertaining to regularity, in order to support the regularity conclusion, including governance, internal controls, procurement and the application of income.